AIOps-Vision/Mastering-Basics-in-Cpp-for-Beginners/source/CODE_OF_CONDUCT.md

 - **Require status checks to pass before merging**: Merging is only permitted if all CI checks pass successfully, ensuring that new code does not introduce errors.
 - **Restrict who can push to the `main` branch**: Direct pushes to the `main` branch are restricted to authorized users, enforcing the use of pull requests for all changes.

 These policies help maintain a high standard of code quality and promote collaborative development practices.
-For more details on branch protection rules, refer to the [GitHub documentation](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/about-protected-branches).
 By adhering to these practices, we aim to create a robust and reliable codebase that benefits all users and contributors.

 ## ✅ General Rules
 - **Only contribute changes related to open Issues or PBIs (Product Backlog Items).**